lsouthard/Matching/README.md

     distinct_all()
   all.matched <- rbind(yes, no)
 ```
-Now we are going to do a fuzzy join:
+Now we are going to do a loose match:
 ```
-library(fuzzyjoin)
 matched.df <- matched.df%>%
   # Start with the group of interest
   filter(Group == 1) %>%